Email Delivery Basics: 3 Fundamental Email Concepts Explained

 CAN-SPAM is a US legislation that protects consumers for email marketing, transactional and other types of emails the consumer wants to receive.
 CAN-SPAM stands for “controlling the assault of non-solicited pornography and marketing”.

-Some of the requirements to be complied with CAN-SPAM are:
+Some of the requirements to comply with CAN-SPAM are:

 CAN-SPAM does not require that senders have permission to send mail, but sending mail without permission to recipients in jurisdictions with opt-in rules such as Europe or Canada may open up the sender to legal liability.

-CASL, a Canadian anti-spam legislation, has these requirements where the sender must:
+CASL, Canadian anti-spam legislation, has these requirements where the sender must:

-– track and store the type of opt-in, example of the signup page, date of opt-in, and connecting IP address.
+track and store the type of opt-in, an example of the signup page, date of opt-in, and connecting IP address.